 Gershon Maller is a Melbourne based poet and editor.
 Poetry Collections: Night Breathing (1993) and Nights in the Gardens of Spain (2002).
-Cleaved by Light and This Tangle of Bones are in progress.
+Rogue Objects and This Tangle of Bones are in progress.

 In 2003 Maller received a major grant from Arts Queensland for a multimedia collection of still-life poems set in Venice and Rome, performed at the Brisbane Writers Festival (2006).
 His work appears in Australia and the US.